MatAtBread/nodent/README.md

 20-Dec-16 v3.0.8

 - Use arrow functions when the `es6target` option is specified.
-This generates async call sequences that run approximately 20% faster (on on V8 v5.4.x) as calls to `bind(this)` and `$asyncbind(this)` are omitted from the generated code.
+This generates async call sequences that run approximately 20% faster (on on V8 v5.4.x) as calls to `bind(this)` and `$asyncbind(this)` are omitted from the generated code, esepcially when `noRuntime` is also specified.

 23-Oct-16 v3.0.5, v3.0.4